-IDF Europe's involvement in European Commission funded, diabetes-related projects has continued to grow.
-The IMAGE project, which was already underway, is one example of the funding received from the EU's Public Health Action Programme, where IDF is currently contributing as a cooperative partner.
-A second project, SWEET, has also now been accepted by the Commission to look at children and diabetes.
-IDF-E is also a partner on the DIAdvisor project, which started in March 2008.
+IDF Europe's involvement in European Commission funded, diabetes-related projects have continued to grow.
+The IMAGE project, which was already underway and which will be concluded in November 2009, is one example of the funding received from the EU's Public Health Action Programme, where IDF is currently contributing as a cooperative partner.
+A second project, SWEET, has also started and looks at children and diabetes.
+IDF Europe is also a partner on the DIAdvisor project, which started in March 2008.
 In February IDF Europe was asked to be a partner in the AP-at-home project (Artificial Pancreas at home).
 The submission to the EU was executed on March 6.
 IDF Europe contributed the time and expertise of its board and staff to these EU-funded diabetes projects and will continue to do so throughout their duration.